tonethar/IGME-330-Fall-2022/projects/p1-peer-review.md

 - Offer suggestions & emphasize any positives
 - Point out any resources that might be of use to the project creator
 - Ask the Prof about any questions relating to project requirements
-- Ask the Prof for advice if their are any unsolved technical issues that the project creator has encountered
+- Ask the Prof for advice if there are any unsolved technical issues that the project creator has encountered

 I. All Pages

+II.
+Home Page

+III.
+App Page

+IV.
+Favorites Page

+V. Documentation Page

+VI.
+Web Components

+VII.
+Impact

+VIII.
+"Above and Beyond"

+IX.
+Overall comments or suggestions from reviewer

+X. Technical or other issues?
 ```